okuvshynov/cubestat/README.md

 1. CPU utilization - configurable per core ('by_core'), cluster of cores on Apple M1+: Efficiency/Performance ('by_cluster') or all.
 Is shown as percentage.
 2. GPU utilization per card/chip.
 Is shown in percentage.
 Works for Apple's M1/M2 SoC and NVIDIA GPUs.
 For NVIDIA GPU can show VRAM usage as well.
 In case of multi-GPU can show individual GPUs or aggregated average.
 3. ANE (Neural Engine) power consumption.
 According to `man powermetrics` it is an estimate, but seems working good enough as a proxy to ANE utilization.
 Is shown as percentage.
-4. Disk and network IO; Is shown as rate (Kb/s, Mb/s, Gb/s).
+4. Disk and network IO; Is shown as rate (KB/s, MB/s, GB/s).
 5. Memory usage in %
 6. Swap usage.
-Is shown as absolute value (Kb, Mb, Gb)
+Is shown as absolute value (KB, MB, GB)

 Known limitations:
 1. **On MacOS cubestat needs to run `powermetrics` with sudo**.
 You don't need to run cubestat itself with sudo, but you'll be asked sudo password when cubestat launches powermetrics.
 If you are comfortable doing that, you can add `powermetrics` to `/etc/sudoers` (`your_user_name ALL=(ALL) NOPASSWD: /usr/bin/powermetrics`) and avoid this.